Organizing the Chaos

 Taming the Monster

 I want to be a calm mother.
 One that speaks sweetly, never resorting to yelling.
 I want a peaceful home where children listen and obey and rewards are the only consequences.
 That is not my reality.
 Yet… I think the responsibility for some of my difficulties stops with me.
 We teach people how to treat us by what behavior we allow to continue.
 By giving multiple chances, we teach our children that they don’t have to listen until we are good and mad about it.
 Changing this habit is not an overnight success.
-I think most parents have the same goals and desires but we all have different approaches.
+I also believe most parents have the same goals and desires but we all have different approaches.
 What matters is being consistent in creating habits to produce positive outcomes.

 It is our choices that show what we truly are far more than our abilities.Albus Dumbledore (in Harry Potter and the Chamber of Secrets)